Choosing a Model

 The sound can be modulated by opening or closing the resonance box with the hand not holding the handle.
 This way of playing is very popular when you want to obtain a greater variety of sounds with the same instrument.

-The face-to-face spoons can be presented in two different ways: with a closed or open resonance box.
+Face-to-face spoons can be presented in two different ways: with a closed or open resonance box.

+With the resonance box closed, you get a deeper, muffled sound.
 It is not possible with this model to modulate the sound by opening/closing the box, but this disadvantage is advantageously offset by the quality of a velvety, melodious sound.

+With the resonance box open, the sound is much clearer and sharper.
 On this model, the sound can be modulated by opening or closing the box with the hand.

 Sound reverberation surface